howdoicomputer/revontulet/README.md

 ## Setup

 This project uses Poetry to manage dependencies.
-Install Poetry and then run `poetry install` in the root.
+Install Poetry and then run `poetry install` in the root directory.

 # Shipping a Version